Victoriaville: History

+Climate

 Economy

 Textiles, wood products and furniture products have long been the heart of the economy, but their presence have declined in the past years.
 A large Lactantia factory producing butter, cheeses and other dairy products has been a major employer for decades.
 Water filtered from Réservoir Beaudet is said to be some of the best water worldwide.

+Arts and culture

+The Carré 150 is Victoriaville's principal venue for professional performing and visual artists.
+Each year, the programme includes over 250 performances in music, theatre, comedy, dance, repertory films and more.
+The complex comprises four spaces: a large Italian-style auditorium with 855 seats, a black box cabaret with 260 seats or 500 standing for general admission, a rehearsal studio and a contemporary art exhibition centre, the Centre d'art Jacques-et-Michel-Auger.
+The Grand foyer Victoriaville-et-sa-région, remarkable for its vast windows, hosts numerous cocktail parties, often extending into the Lounge Laurier or the Terrasse Daniel-Gaudreau.

 Media

 The weekly newspaper La Nouvelle-Union, is a major source of the town's local news, since national news organisations tend to run larger stories affecting larger areas or cities.

 Two radio stations, CFJO ("O97,3") and CFDA ("Passion-Rock 101,9") serve Victoriaville.
 Both stations air programming produced partially in Victoriaville and partially in Thetford Mines.
 CKYQ ("KYQ FM"), a station licensed to Plessisville, also has a studio and a transmitter in Victoriaville.